Far North Queensland Designated Area Migration Agreement

 Employers must first be endorsed by the Designated Area Representative (DAR) before submitting a DAMA Labour Agreement request with the Department of Home Affairs.
 The Cairns Chamber of Commerce is the appointed DAR for FNQ.
 The following diagram outlines the end-to-end process and parties responsible for each process stage.

-In the first year, 70 occupation types are eligible for sponsorship under the Far North Queensland Designated Area Migration Agreement (FNQ DAMA).
+Seventy occupations are eligible for sponsorship under the current Far North Queensland Designated Area Migration Agreement (FNQ DAMA).

 You can find a full list of occupations included in the FNQ DAMA here.
 This list indicates the various concessions that may be sought for each occupation.
 For the details relating to each concession, refer to the Concessions tab below.